Corn Salsa Tostadas

 - 1/2 teaspoon salt

-- 1. Using a 2-in. round cookie cutter, cut 12 circles from each tortilla.
-Coat both sides of circles with cooking spray.
-Place in a single layer on a baking sheet.
-Bake at 400° for 4-5 minutes or until crisp.
-Cool.
-In a small bowl, combine the sour cream, onions, 1 teaspoon cilantro and garlic powder; cover and refrigerate.
+- 2. In a small bowl, combine the sour cream, 1 teaspoon cilantro, onions and garlic powder; cover and refrigerate.
 In another bowl, combine the corn, tomato, jalapeno, orange juice, oil, salt and remaining cilantro; cover and refrigerate.
 Just before serving, spread 1 teaspoon sour cream mixture over each tostada.
 Using a slotted spoon, top each with a teaspoonful of corn salsa.
-Yield: 3 dozen.

 6 each: 141 calories, 3g fat (0 saturated fat), 3mg cholesterol, 347mg sodium, 25g carbohydrate (0 sugars, 1g fiber), 5g protein.